MarcoMonteverde00/datavis/src/lab4.md

 <div class="hero">

-# Temperature time serie
+# Consequences of the global pollution: the climate change

 </div>

 <div class="plot">

 A direct consequence of the global pollution is the climate change.
-To evaluate the effect of the global pollution it is therefore interesting to analyze the temperature time serie and how much it has changed over the years.
+To evaluate the effect of the global pollution it is therefore interesting to analyze the temperature time series and how much it has changed over the years.
+In order to have a more precise information the minimum, maximum and average temperatures are all taken into account and compared through the use of different plots, the linechart and radarchart.

+Both plots aim to investigate how the monthly minimum, maximum and average temperatures change every five years between 1978 and 2023.
+An immediate result is that all of the three temperatures have drastically increased form the beginning of the time interval considered.

 ```js

 const months = ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]